httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Syntax

 Targeted fields are Dictionary Structured Fields ({{Section 3.2 of STRUCTURED-FIELDS}}).
-Each member of the dictionary is a HTTP cache response directive ({{Section 5.2.2 of HTTP-CACHING}}) including extension response directives (as per {{Section 5.2.3 of HTTP-CACHING}}).
+Each member of the dictionary is an HTTP cache response directive ({{Section 5.2.2 of HTTP-CACHING}}) including extension response directives (as per {{Section 5.2.3 of HTTP-CACHING}}).
 Note that while targeted fields often have the same syntax as Cache-Control fields, differences in error handling mean that using a Cache-Control parser rather than a Structured Fields parser can introduce interoperability issues.

 Because cache directives are not defined in terms of structured data types, it is necessary to map their values into the appropriate types. {{Section 5.2 of HTTP-CACHING}} defines cache directive values to be either absent, a quoted-string, or a token.